-The basic concern prompting PIPA (and SOPA) is that malicious operators outside the United States are setting up Internet sites that serve material that is in violation of copyright and trademark laws of the United States.
+The basic concern prompting SOPA (and PIPA) is that malicious operators outside the United States are setting up Internet sites that serve material that is in violation of copyright and trademark laws of the United States.
 As they are beyond the immediate reach of U.S. law, there is concern about how best to stop their continued violation of the law.
 This is a valid concern.
 The solution embodied in the proposed legislation is intended to impede U.S. entities from finding, connecting to, and conducting transactions with those sites.
 The proposed solution is to purposely interfere with the DNS mapping of those sites, prevent them from being found in search engines, and to disable financial transactions via U.S. services.
 This proposed solution will not work, and any attempt to make it work will result in a significant degradation of Internet security.

-The following are specific issues we have identified with the legislation in the PIPA:
+The following are specific issues we have identified with the legislation in the SOPA:

 - DNSSEC is designed to go around non-responses or unsigned "not valid" errors.
 A website whose DNSSEC information is blocked under a legal order would present a result not having an appropriate signed certificate.
 DNSSEC should treat such a response as it would any fraudulent website for which no or an invalid certificate is returned.
 It will check other DNS servers and chained responses to confirm the DNSSEC credentials of a website, without regard to the physical location of the server.
 DNS servers outside the United States would not be subject to the proposed legislation or blocking orders, and if contacted, would return the correct information.
 This behavior is an example of how the protocols and network are designed to work around failure and damage.
-It also illustrates why the fundamental design of the protocol will prevent some anticipated blocking from working. - DNSSEC conflicts with anti-circumvention provisions of SOPA, and any that might be added to PIPA.
+It also illustrates why the fundamental design of the protocol will prevent some anticipated blocking from working. - DNSSEC conflicts with anti-circumvention provisions of the bill.
 DNS and DNSSEC are designed to circumvent servers that present questionable results.
-Thus, a sensitive site running DNSSEC might be viewed as contravening such provisions, even though it is adhering to best practices for security. - Interfering with DNS routing or DNSSEC may harm legitimate national interests.
+This appears to conflict with Section 102(c)(3), which allows the Attorney General to seek injunctive relief against parties that provide products or services that circumvent blocking.
+Thus, a sensitive site running DNSSEC might be viewed as contravening the bill, even though it is adhering to best practices for security. - Interfering with DNS routing or DNSSEC may harm legitimate national interests.
 Law enforcement and national security investigations often use DNS monitoring to combat crime and defuse potential security risks.
 In the case of the Ghost Click Network (a recent criminal case)6, a more widely deployed DNSSEC would have blunted the impact of this botnet and the \$14 million stolen through it by manipulating DNS.
 Ongoing industrial espionage from other nations may be enhanced if DNSSEC is not allowed to operate normally. - Several parties including many outside the U.S. have already built software add-ons for browsers and end-system hosts to bypass U.S. DNS servers to seek DNS and DNSSEC resolution of names outside the U.S., and to perform searches in non-U.S. search engines.
 Given the global nature of the Internet, this will allow anyone using these features full access to sites that are blocked inside the U.S. More of these workarounds are being developed and distributed by those worried about the impact of SOPA and PIPA. - Anyone with the direct IP address of a site may connect to it without involving the DNS system at all.
 Given the ability of many criminal enterprises to register multiple systems and take advantage of dynamic routing protocols, eliminating or blocking DNS entries for these sites will have minimal impact.